liamdemafelix/coin-calc/README.md

 Determine how much you're losing (or gaining, on a good day) whenever you buy crypto.

-Uses the CoinGecko API to fetch the current market price of a coin.
+Written in Vue and uses the CoinGecko API to fetch the current market price of a coin.

 ## I found a bug